 • These are not normally a problem in kittens unless they have got fleas.
 Treat adult cats (6 months and older) every 1-3 months.

-As an Agria Pet Insurance customer, you can speak to a vet completely free whenever you have a question or concern about your pet’s health.
-Simply download the Agria Vet Guide app for free 24/7 video calls; giving you expert advice to help keep your pet happy and healthy.
+With our cat or kitten insurance, and as an Agria Pet Insurance customer, you can speak to a vet completely free whenever you have a question or concern about your pet’s health.
+Simply download the Agria app for free 24/7 video calls; giving you expert advice to help keep your pet happy and healthy.

 Previous article